RULEBOOK

 5.1 - Penalty System

-- Penalties will be issued based on our progressive Penalty System, in which penalties will continue to escalate with each additional infraction throughout a season.
+• Penalties are issued based on our progressive Penalty System, where penalties will continue to increase with each additional infraction throughout a season.
+This system is designed to escalate penalties for drivers with repeated violations.

 WARNING